 Central to the IIA process is preparation of an IIA Report for publication alongside the Draft Plan.
-At the current time, an early draft version of the plan is published for consultation, with an 'Interim' SA Report published alongside.
-This report is the Non-technical Summary (NTS) of the Interim IIA Report.
+At the current time, the Draft ('Proposed Submission') Plan is published for consultation, and an IIA Report published alongside.
+This report is the Non-technical Summary (NTS) of the IIA Report.

-Structure of the Interim IIA Report / this NTS
+Structure of the IIA Report / this NTS